 Mission Statement: The mission is to increase access to affordable housing and decrease homelessness for families, children, and youth, with an intentional focus on eliminating racial disparities in Kent County.

 Purpose Statement: The purpose of our work is to align and connect system-level interventions that address homelessness and increase access to housing.
-Strategies must be intentionally designed with the end-user in mind and targeted to people of color.
+Strategies must be intentionally designed with the end user in mind and targeted to people of color.

 This work was originally anticipated to be completed in December 2019.
-However, in October 2019, after careful consideration and reflection, the Board of Trustees approved a request from the Housing Security Design Team for a six-month extension in order to create a more comprehensive community plan.
+However, in October 2019, after careful consideration and reflection, the Board of Trustees approved a request from the Design Team for a six-month extension in order to create a more comprehensive community plan.
 During the final months, the teams will move into a collaborative designing phase.

 Creating an equitable housing system will not happen overnight.
 It will decades of hard work and dedication from the entire community.
-However, if 2019 was any indication that the Kent County communities share a passion around this issue; we are well poised to create change.
+However, if 2019 was any indication that the Kent County communities share a passion for this issue; we are well poised to create change.

 Introduction Email to KConnect Network – Sent January 22, 2019